Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $587,565

 Coeur d’Alene is the best-known city in Kootenai County and one of the top relocation destinations in North Idaho.
-Buyers are drawn to Coeur d’Alene for its lake lifestyle, vibrant downtown, shopping, dining, golf, parks, trails, and strong mix of established neighborhoods and newer home options.
-For many buyers relocating to the region, Coeur d’Alene is where the search begins.
+Buyers are drawn to it for lake lifestyle, downtown restaurants and shops, golf, parks, events, trails, and the broadest mix of neighborhoods and housing styles in the county.

 Helpful links: Best Neighborhoods in Coeur d’Alene | Cost of Living in Coeur d’Alene